arturomorarioja-ek/WD_UX_E25/Lesson08/README.md

 - [JavaScript modules](https://github.com/arturomorarioja/js_modules)
 - [JavaScript lazy loading with `import()`](https://github.com/arturomorarioja/js_import)

-[**Information Architecture**]: #
+**Information Architecture**

+Work in groups of 5 or 6.

-[Create a sitemap for a popular website of your choice (not one with too many information levels, though).
-Use the sitemap format that you think more appropriate:]: #
+Create a sitemap for a popular website of your choice (not one with too many information levels, though).
+Use the sitemap format that you think more appropriate:
 [- Work in groups of 5 or 6]: #
 [- Send me a pdf file with your sitemap on Teams, so that next week we can discuss your work]: #